 Prerequisites: French A

 This course is a continuation of Spanish A and completes Level I of the language.
 Students who complete Spanish A and B will be prepared to enter Spanish II, or possibly Spanish II Honors, as recommended by the teachers.
-During the course, students continue their acquisition of vocabulary and grammatical structures while developing their speaking, reading, listening, and writing skills in cultural contexts.
+During the course, students continue their acquisition of basic vocabulary and grammatical structures while developing their speaking, reading, listening, and writing skills in cultural contexts.
 The greatest emphasis is put on developing each student's confidence and oral proficiency skills.
 This year of Spanish combined with Spanish A is the equivalent of Spanish I.

 Spanish I | Full Year